silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 configuration static properties are changed.

 You can use the command:
 `sapphire/sake dev/build` to do this.
-(Don't use the variant `sapphire/sake dev/build flush=all` - this will generate
-an incomplete sphinx.conf file)

 Ensure the sphinx directory and it's contents are owned by the same user as the sphinx process.